enumivo/enu.contracts/enu.token/README.md

-eosio.token
+enu.token
 -----------

-This eosio contract allows users to create, issue, and manage tokens on eosio based blockchains.
+This enumivo contract allows users to create, issue, and manage tokens on enumivo based blockchains.